surfinzap/typopo/README.md

 	removeLines : true,
 }
 ```
-(removeLines is the online available configuration option for now, the situation will get better based on the feedback)
+(removeLines is the online available configuration option for now, the situation will get better based on your feedback)

 ## Feedback
 Iʼd love to hear: